s-squared-software-development/planet-challenge/README.md

 #### 5) CALL YOUR API

-Create a simple example of how you called your API and returns the results
+Create a simple example of how you called your API and returned the results

 > BONUS POINTS: If time allows and you want to show off... implement a Cucumber feature file to demonstrate your API.